 Contact Safety Teams at Social Media Sites:

 - Facebook: Click here to anonymously report someone as suicidal on Facebook.
 A member of Facebook’s Safety Team will send the user an e-mail with the Lifeline number and possibly a link to chat with Lifeline counselor.
+You can now support a friend on Facebook, too!
+Click here to learn more about FB's new suicide prevention safety feature and how it can help you help a friend.
+You can also share this instructional sheet with friends and family.

 - Twitter: Click here and select “Self-Harm” to send an e-mail to Twitter reporting a suicidal user.
 Twitter will send the user a direct message with the Lifeline number.